programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 displacy.render(sentence, style="dep", jupyter=True)
 ```

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-16.png" alt="Visual description of figure image" caption="Figure 16: Dependency parsing example from one sentence of one paper in corpus" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-16.png" alt="Dependency parse visualization of the sentence, "There are two interesting phenomena in this research," with part of speech labels and arrows indicating dependencies between words." caption="Figure 16: Dependency parsing example from one sentence of one paper in corpus" %}

 If you'd like to review the output of this code as raw `.html`, you can download it [here](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy-16.html).
 Here, spaCy has identified relationships between pronouns, verbs, nouns and other parts of speech in one sentence.
 For example, both "two" and "interesting" modify the noun "phenomena," and the pronoun "There" is an expletive filling the noun position before "are" without adding meaning to the sentence.